o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-1.md

 > cmake --build build # 2
 ```

-The first line (`#1`) will run the CMake configure step to generate host build files (on Windows this will likely default to Visual Studio and can be specified with `-G`).
-The following line (`#2`) will invoke whatever build system the configure step generated and leave your application in the `build` folder (with Visual Studio this will be `build/Debug/cmake-essentials-part1.exe`).
+The first line (`#1`) will run the CMake configure step to generate host build files.
+On Windows this will likely default to Visual Studio and can be specified with `-G`.

+The following line (`#2`) will invoke whatever build system the configure step generated and leave your application in the `build` folder.
+With Visual Studio this will be `build/Debug/cmake-essentials-part1.exe`.

 ## Deliberation